mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Table of contents

 Six years ago, I built my [first home server](/building-a-vm-homelab-2017/).
-That first server served me well, so over the years, I've gotten more into the homelab scene and added custom-built storage server, a dedicated firewall, and more advanced switches.
+It made a huge difference to my software development workflow, so over the years, I've gotten more into the homelab scene and added custom-built storage server, a dedicated firewall, and more advanced switches.
 And I work with Raspberry Pis so I had several Raspberry Pis everywhere.

 My wife has expressed frustration at how I never clean certain parts of my office because of all the wires.
 I felt like, "It's not that many wires."
 And then I really looked and realized, it's kind of a lot of wires.